-- a A matter personal to a member of staff that is being considered by a meeting of [Council or the HR Advisory Group] OR [the ( ) committee] OR [the ( ) subcommittee] is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the HR Advisory Group or, if he/she/they is not available the chair of Council [the ( ) committee] OR [the ( ) sub-committee] or, if he/she/they is not available, the vice-chair (if there is one) of [the ( ) committee] OR [the ( ) sub-committee] of absence occasioned by illness or other reason and that person shall report such absence to the HR Advisory Group and then the full Council [the ( ) sub-committee] at its next meeting. - The chair of the HR Advisory Group [the ( ) committee] OR [the ( ) sub-committee] or in his/her/their absence, the vice chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the clerk [the member of staff's job title].
-The reviews and appraisal shall be reported in writing and are subject to approval by the HR Advisory Groupresolution by [the ( ) committee] OR [the ( ) sub-committee]. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the HR Advisory Group-[the-(-) committee] OR [the (-) subcommittee] or in his/her/their absence, the vice-chair of the Council[the-(-) committee] or informal or formal grievance matter, and this matter shall be reported back and progressed by the HR Advisory Group and then-by resolution of the Council[the-(-) committee] OR [the-Council[the-(-) committee]. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk [the member of staff's job title] relates to the chair or vice-chair of the HR Advisory Group[the ( ) committee] OR [the ( ) sub-committee], this shall be communicated to the chair of another member of the Council [the ( ) committee] OR [the ( ) sub-committee], and which shall be reported back and progressed by resolution of the Council[the ( ) committee] OR [the ( ) sub-committee].

-- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council or the HR Advisory Group is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the HR Advisory Group or, if he/she/they is not available the chair of Council of absence occasioned by illness or other reason and that person shall report such absence to the HR Advisory Group and then the full Council at its next meeting. - The chair of the HR Advisory Group shall upon a resolution conduct a review of the performance and annual appraisal of the work of the clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by the HR Advisory Group. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the HR Advisory Group or in his/her/their absence, the chair of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by the HR Advisory Group and then by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk relates to the chair of the HR Advisory Group, this shall be communicated to the chair of the Council, and shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).